Tomhmagic-Creations/rmt-wiki/docs/pages/main/blocksItems.md

   <h2 id="admin-claim-flag" style="margin: 0;">Admin Claim Flag</h2>
 </div>

 This item is used for starting and expanding Admin Claims.
 This item cannot be crafted and is obtained in the Admin menu.
 This item cannot be used by a player without either the Admin Rank or “op” tag.
 If this item is dropped, it will be deleted.
+There is a 1 second cooldown between uses.

 <div style="display: flex; align-items: center;">
   <img src="/assets/images/items/chunk_viewer.png" width="50" height="50" style="margin-left: 10px; margin-right: 10px; margin-top: 20px;">